Zoot suit

 A zoot suit (occasionally spelled zuit suit) is a men's suit with high-waisted, wide-legged, tight-cuffed, pegged trousers, and a long coat with wide lapels and wide padded shoulders.
-It is most notable for its use as a cultural symbol among the Hepcat and Pachuco subcultures, although it was popular among African, Mexican, Filipino, Italian, and Japanese Americans in the 1940s.
+It is most notable for its use as a cultural symbol among the Hepcat and Pachuco subcultures.
+Originating among African Americans, it later became popular with Mexican, Filipino, Italian, and Japanese Americans in the 1940s.

-The zoot suit originated in an African American comedy show in the 1930s and was popularized by jazz and jump blues singers.
+The zoot suit originated in African American comedy shows within the Chitlin' Circuit in the 1920s.
+Comedians such as Pigmeat Markham, Stepin Fetchit, and many others would dress in rags or in colorful baggy suits for their comedic routines.
+This style of oversized suits would later become a popular trend in the inner-city ghettos.
+Many tap and Lindy hop dancers wore loose-fitting suits to the clubs and ballrooms.
+These suits made it much easier to navigate the dance floor while dancing.
+Jazz and Jump blues singers helped popularize the style in the 1930s and 40s.
 Cab Calloway called them "totally and truly American".
-The suits were worn mainly by men of color, including a young Malcolm X. During the rationing of World War II, they were criticized as a wasteful use of cloth, wool being rationed then.
+The suits were worn mainly by African American men, including a young Malcolm X. During the rationing of World War II, they were criticized as a wasteful use of cloth, wool being rationed then.
 In 1942, the War Production Board issued restrictions aimed at stopping the sale of zoot suits.

-Predominately Mexican and Black zoot suiters became victims of racial mob violence in the 1943 Zoot Suit Riots.
-Shortly after, wearing of the zoot suit was indefinitely banned in Los Angeles via a city wide ordinance.
-The zoot suit become an important symbol of cultural pride in the Chicano Movement.
+In the so-called Zoot Suit Riots of 1943, groups of predominantly Mexican zoot suiters became victims of repeated racial mob violence.
+Wearing of the zoot suit was never banned, despite a debate of its prohibition by the Los Angeles City Council in the aftermath of the riots.
+The zoot suit became an important symbol of cultural pride and defiance of oppression in the Chicano Movement.
 It experienced a brief resurgence in the swing revival scene in the 1990s.
-The suit is still worn by Chicanos for memorialization events and special occasions.
+The suit is still worn by Chicano in Mexican subcultures for memorialization events, regular celebrations, and special occasions.